-OTalk happens every Tuesday evening on Twitter, 8-9pm UK time.
+#OTalk happens every Tuesday evening on Twitter, 8-9pm UK time.
 The topics are mostly suggested by a member of the OT Twitter community and supported by a member of the OTalk team.
+(Who are all volunteers)

-Prior to the chat a blog post will be put up in the OTalk website with details of the topic, some background and a list of questions that will be considered during the chat.
+One week before each chat a blog post will be put up on the OTalk website with details of the next topic, some background and a list of questions that will be considered during the chat.
 This will give you a good indication of what to expect and allow you time to consider opinions, reflect on your experiences of the topic or think of some questions you might like to ask if you are not familiar with the topic.

 If your account is usually protected (i.e., if you have a padlock next to your handle), people will not be able to see your tweets.
 Be sure to turn this protection off if you plan to participate and want people to see what you have to say.
 There are instructions for turning protection on and off here.

-At 8pm the host and the OTalk team will be online.
+At 8pm every Tuesday the host (person leading the chat this changes every week) and a #OTalk team member will be online.
 We usually start off with some introductions to see who is joining in and then will start with the questions.

-To participate, simply follow the questions and tweet your replies and thoughts to the questions or other peoples tweets.
+To add a comment to the chat and tweet your replies and thoughts to the questions or other peoples tweets.
 Please remember to add the hashtag #OTalk to all your tweets so that those participating can see what you have to say.
-If you clink on the OTalk hashtag and click latest you will be able to see all the tweets in time order and see what others have to say.

 You may find the chats alittle fast paced at first but it gets easier with time and the OTalk team are on hand to support you and the community is very helpful and welcoming as well.